ghksdl6025/Outcome-prediction-with-CNN/Readme.md

 Event log outcome predicition with CNN

 ## Update
+20.08.06
+- Changing output layers but it was not problem.
+- Data imbalance was not the problem.
+- Let's consider attach embedding layer, since almost all input data is one hot vector.
+- It worked!.
+In case of last state encoding, after equalizing input size, i.e., removing columns doesn't exist across all cases.
+- After embedding layer before linear layers is efficient that just one hot vector

 20.07.29
 - Idea with combine CNN layer and random forest works well as in [figure](#0729research)